 Admission to the second phase of the program requires submission of a portfolio documenting the application of the lessons learned from the first phase and the results of that work to improve student and adult learning in the school.

-After successful completion of all three phases, principals may choose to participate in a rigorous assessment by a team of trained examiners with at least one member from each team being from another state.
+After successful completion of all three phases, principals may choose to participate in a rigorous assessment by a team of trained examiners.
 The rigorous assessment process examines evidence from three primary sources: